00101010b/stuff/README.md

 	brew install macvim --env-std --override-system-vim
 	brew install ctags

-Keep in mind that I am using the `Vundle` and `Pathogen` plugins for plugin management in nvim (you can find it [here](https://github.com/VundleVim/Vundle.vim)), a long with several plugins.
+Keep in mind that I am using the `Vundle` for plugin management in MacVim (you can find it [here](https://github.com/VundleVim/Vundle.vim)), a long with several plugins.
 The one that may cause you the biggest issues is the `YouCompleteMe` plugin, which is fairly well documented here:

 (https://github.com/Valloric/YouCompleteMe)